Top 12 Most Popular Hound Dog Breeds Around the World

 The Bloodhound is a true master of scent tracking.
 Known for its remarkable sense of smell, the Bloodhound can track scents that are days old, making it an invaluable asset in search-and-rescue missions.
 Despite their reputation for being highly skilled hunters, Bloodhounds are also affectionate and gentle with their families.
 These dogs are often calm and laid-back, but they need regular exercise to keep them mentally and physically healthy.

 Bloodhounds are friendly and social dogs, but their strong prey drive means they must be carefully trained and kept on a leash when outdoors.
 Their droopy ears and long face give them a unique, soulful appearance that adds to their charm.
+Those long, pendulous ears are also a known trap for moisture and debris, making professional ear cleaning an important part of Bloodhound care.

 5. Coonhound